jkempf42/kube-volttron/cluster-config/README.md

 ### Creating the `wg0` interface configuration file on the `gateway-node`

-Edit the file `/etc/wireguard/wg0.conf` as superuser:
+The next step is to create a configuration file for `gateway-node`.
+Using your favorite editor, open a new file `/etc/wireguard/wg0.conf` (running as `sudo`).
+Edit the file to insert the following configuration:

 	[Interface]
 	PrivateKey = <insert gateway node private key here>